Characters: The Incredible Hulk

 - Horrifying Hero: With the exception of Tony Stark, Bruce Banner was at best tolerated by other heroes, at worst feared, until he proved his ability to control himself in battle.
 His tendency toward collateral damage does not help.
 However, bystanders, especially in The Avengers, find him more heroic than horrifying.

 - Hulking Out: The Trope Namer, after all.
-It should be noted that this happens less in each movie between the two he has been in (The Avengers just had 2), and we never see him "Hulk back" (Hulking In?) i.e. revert to Bruce.
+It should be noted that this happens less in each movie between the two he has been in (The Avengers just had 2), and we rarely see him "Hulk back" (Hulking In?) i.e. revert to Bruce.
+Avengers: Age of Ultron is the first time.
+We see him revert once on camera, and both of his Hulk Outs occur off-screen.

 - Hulk Speak: Only says a few words in each movie where he appears, but they are still in the third person and angry.